NoShx0w/pam-research/docs/notes.md

+# Project Origin

+The PAM project originated from an open-ended exploration of how understanding emerges in recursive language interactions.

+The initial question was not framed as a technical problem but as a conceptual one:

+**How does understanding arise when a system repeatedly interprets and transforms its own outputs?**

+Early conversations explored ideas from:

+- phenomenology of understanding
+- geometry and invariance
+- information dynamics
+- recursive self-reference in language models

+These discussions suggested that meaning might be better understood not as a static property of text, but as something that **emerges dynamically across transformations**.

+During this phase, several geometric metaphors appeared repeatedly:

+- manifolds
+- curvature
+- invariance
+- phase structure

+At first these were used informally to reason about language and meaning.
+However, over time it became clear that these metaphors could be made operational.

+This led to a key shift:

+Rather than analyzing individual texts, the focus moved toward **observing the behavior of an evolving corpus**.

+The central insight was that recursive language systems could be treated as **dynamical systems over semantic state space**.

+From this perspective, the important objects are not individual texts but **macroscopic observables of the system**, such as:

+- structural convergence
+- entropy of semantic signatures
+- stability of semantic trajectories

+This realization led to the development of the PAM framework.

+PAM provides a controlled experimental environment in which recursive language dynamics can be studied using tools inspired by statistical physics and dynamical systems.

+The research therefore evolved from a philosophical question about the emergence of understanding into a formal investigation of **phase structure in recursive generative systems**.

 # PAM Research Notes

 This document records noteworthy conceptual and experimental milestones during the development of PAM (Phase Analysis of Meaning).